natalieosita/Hackathon/README.md

 - **Project 2: Introduction to CSS**
   - Designed a visually engaging webpage with effective styling using CSS.
-  - Applied selectors, external stylesheets, and fundamental concepts such as margins and borders.
+  - Applied selectors, external stylesheets, and fundamental concepts such as margins and paddings.

 ## 📬 Contact Me
 Feel free to reach out for collaborations, opportunities, or to say hi!